 Courtesy: Astrolab

-On the Moon, the film’s images will fade, their vision of Earth slipping into silence.
-No hands will cradle them, no eyes will follow their lines.
-They will dissolve into dust and time, unseen and unmissed.
+On the Moon, the film’s images will fade.
+No hands will cradle them, and no eyes will follow their lines.
+Grain by grain, they will dissolve into dust and time beneath an endless lunar horizon.

-Yet the prints endure on Earth—echoes of the film’s lost gaze—scattered across the six inhabited continents.
-How long they will last, no one can say.
+Yet the prints remain on Earth, scattered across the continents.
+How long they will endure, no one can say.
 Like all things, their time is finite.
-We might try to preserve them, but their meaning lives not in the paper alone—it lives in what we pass on, with or without the prints in hand.
+We may preserve the paper, but what truly matters is whether we preserve the memory.

 Selected Images